FIVE DISTINCTIONS OF A CHRISTIAN DISCIPLE OF JESUS

 A disciple desires to know God, understand His word and enjoys hanging out with His people.

-Disciples invest time in prayer, studying God’s Word and building mutually accountable, supportive relationships with other Christ followers.
+They invest time in prayer, studying God’s Word and building mutually accountable, supportive relationships with other Christ followers.
 Not have to.
 Want to.

 As a result, disciples grow in personal convictions that govern a Godly life more than religious rules.
-Where mutual accountability, support and spiritual growth are fostered in Christian community.

 A Christian Disciple Regularly Worships with Other Followers of Jesus Christ